Nexmo/station/app/views/static/contribute.md

 ### [Styleguide](/styleguide)

-The styleguide is a document that provides examples of how to implement and use all the various components throughout Nexmo Developer from typography and headings to tabbed code examples and syntax highlighting.
+The styleguide provides examples of how to implement and use all the various components throughout Nexmo Developer from typography and headings to tabbed code examples and syntax highlighting.

 ### [GitHub: Nexmo Developer](https://github.com/nexmo/nexmo-developer)